DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/customShapes/template.md

 If the [textExpr](/api-reference/10%20UI%20Components/dxDiagram/1%20Configuration/nodes/textExpr.md '/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/nodes/#textExpr') option is specified, template content may overlap with text from the data source.

-Since the [textExpr](/api-reference/10%20UI%20Components/dxDiagram/1%20Configuration/nodes/textExpr.md '/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/nodes/#textExpr') option has the default value `'text'`, the widget will obtain node texts from the data source�s 'text' field.
+Since the [textExpr](/api-reference/10%20UI%20Components/dxDiagram/1%20Configuration/nodes/textExpr.md '/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/nodes/#textExpr') option has the default value `'text'`, the widget will obtain node texts from the data source's 'text' field.
 To prevent his behavior, set the option to an empty string: `nodes: { textExpr: "", ...`.

 [/note]